First, the myths. Home education isn’t illegal in the UK (though it is in some other countries such as Germany).

 Tutors

 Many of the tutor firms reviewed by The Good Schools Guide are experienced in supporting children who are being home educated.
-At the top end, they can provide full time, live-in tutors who are companions and mentors as in addition to their formal teaching role.
+Some now even have their own home schooling team who can eg compile the entire timetable with different tutors for each subject, or provide full time, live-in tutors who are companions and mentors as in addition to their formal teaching role.

 Parent-organised resources